 When it comes to wining and dining, you’ll be spoilt for choice near Newcastle Central Station, even if you're budget-conscious.
 Head to The Bridge Tavern, attractively located below Tyne Bridge.
 It’s also got some pretty decent craft beer.
 Another great option is The Broad Chare, just a 15-minute walk along the marina from the station, where you’ll find some delicious gastropub meals.

 Day trips abroad from London by train

 London is well-connected by rail to Europe, so you can even find yourself on a day trip abroad from London!

 A city that needs no introduction, Paris is one of the world's leading cultural, business, and historic centres.
 It has more recognisable landmarks than just about anywhere.
 Better yet, it's just 2h 30m from London St. Pancras station!
 Plus, a 30m wait for the Eurostar just seems so much more appealing than a two-hour stint at the airport, especially when you arrive into Gare du Nord station in central Paris and not out in the sticks at the airport.

-Get going early enough, and you’ll make it in time for a breakfast croissant and hot chocolate in Montmartre — it's just a 20m walk from the station — fuelling you up for the trek to Sacré-Cœur for amazing views over the city.
+Get going early enough, and you’ll make it in time for a breakfast croissant and hot chocolate in Montmartre — it's just a 20m walk from the station — fuelling you up for climb to Sacré-Cœur for amazing views over the city.
 See the world’s greatest art collection at the Louvre, hit the groovy Latin Quarter for lunch, then stroll the Champs-Élysées for some window shopping en route to the Arc de Triomphe.
 Add a romantic touch to your evening with a stroll along the Seine, as daylight starts to fade and the city becomes bathed in warm lights.